kaizadp/TES_3Soils_2021/README.md

 `4-fticr_abundance.R`: uses outputs from script #3 to count peaks and calculate relative abundance of the classes. output files are saved in `fticr` folder.

 `000-3soils_markdown.Rmd`: uses output from all other scripts to generate figures and tables. figures are also saved in the `images` folder, currently set to 72 dpi.

+`10-transformation_analysis...` is for Transformation analysis of FTICR data.
+Script from Bob Danczak.